“A Hero for Their Neighbourhood”

 LaTasha Stirrup, Senior Account Manager

 Karen Acevedo, Associate Director, Media

 Jorge Calixto, Senior Manager, Creative Operations

 At Adobe, we believe that everyone deserves respect and equal treatment, and we also stand with the Black community against hate, intolerance and racism.
 We will continue to support, elevate, and amplify diverse voices through our community of employees, creatives, customers and partners.
 We believe Adobe has a responsibility to drive change and ensure that every individual feels a sense of belonging and inclusion.
 We must stand up and speak out against racial inequality and injustice.
 Read more about the actions we’re taking to make lasting change inside and outside of our company.

 We also know many people are still impacted by the current COVID-19 crisis and our thoughts are with you.
 The entire Adobe team wants to thank you, our customers, and all creators around the world for the work you do to keep us inspired during this difficult time.

-Topics: Creative Inspiration & Trends, Diversity & Inclusion
+Topics: Creative, Customer Stories, Inspiration & Trends, Diversity & Inclusion

 Products: Stock, Premiere Pro, Creative Cloud